 [ Skip to main content ]

-This video about cannabis is for New Zealand parents, caregivers, whānau and those working with young people to understand basic facts about cannabis use.
+This video and poster series about cannabis is for New Zealand parents, caregivers, whānau and those working with young people to understand basic facts about cannabis use.
 Don't stop here, start a conversation.

 Did you know that… Cannabis is New Zealand’s most popular illegal drug, but only 3% of secondary school students say they use it on a weekly basis.